Network Monitoring Templates

 Advanced Parameters in the monitoring template edition page.
 Below is the list of all the parameters with their details.

-Thresholds: A dedicated article is available to explain the Network Monitoring Thresholds.
+Thresholds: A dedicated article is available to explain the Custom Thresholds.

 DSCP Settings: The network performance packet that will be sent by the agents will have that DSCP code.
 If the DSCP code of the received packet is not what is should be, a network issue is raised.
 You can disable this network issue (alert) with the